 Warrants can sneak up on you when you least them to.
 In many cases, people are arrested on warrants they had no idea existed.
 Depending on the type of warrant, you might be arrested the next time you encounter law enforcement officials.

 If you go to court and have a warrant in New Jersey, law enforcement at the court may execute the warrant and arrest you.
 Not only that, but you might be arrested for a New Jersey warrant even if you go to court in another state.
 If you are arrested in another state, you may be extradited to New Jersey.
 The situation becomes more complicated if you are in another state’s court because you are standing trial for criminal offenses in that state.

 Dealing with warrants can be especially challenging because you might not know they exist.
-Our New Jersey criminal defense lawyers can help you handle any warrants and hopefully clear them before your next court date.
+Our Atlantic City criminal defense lawyers can help you handle any warrants and hopefully clear them before your next court date.
 Call the Law Offices of John J. Zarych at (609) 616-4956 for a free review of your case.

 Can I Be Arrested If I Go to Court and Have a Warrant in New Jersey?

 It is fairly common for court officials to check if someone has any other open cases or warrants.
 When they find out that someone in their court is wanted on warrants, they may bring it to the attention of law enforcement and have you arrested.

 While being arrested when you go to court is certainly possible, it is not always guaranteed.
 After all, the court likely wants to complete your hearing, which is not possible if you are taken to jail when you arrive.
 If you believe you might have a warrant but are not sure, call our New Jersey criminal defense lawyers for help.